 In addition to coming to our Mukwonago store every Wednesday, Dr. Deanna Witte also offers phone consults during normal business hours at her clinic.
 Call her at 262-736-1212 to schedule.
 Please be sure she has your pet's records to review before hand.
 Phone consultations are $45 to start; additional charges may be necessary for extended appointments.

 About Witte’s Veterinary Care:

 Veterinary service providing traditional and alternative treatment options for your pets.
-Services include spinal manipulative therapy, wellness exams with individualized vaccination schedules, medical treatment, aromatherapy/therapeutic oils, western herbs, nutrition counseling, and whole food supplementation.
+Services include spinal manipulative therapy, cold laser therapy, wellness exams with individualized vaccination schedules, medical treatment, aromatherapy/therapeutic oils, Western herbs, nutrition counseling, and whole food supplementation.
 House calls available upon request.

 Visit Witte’s Natural Veterinary Care on Facebook for more information.

 The lucky family that adopts one of the pets featured here on our blog will receive a coupon from HAWS good for a “congratulations” gift bag from End of the Leash!